 Another important detail that comes in handy in a car chase is the mode of transport.

-The script above presents us with a vehicle that borders on absurd in this situation and is a great example of how to make a car chase stand out.
+The script above presents a vehicle that borders on absurd in this situation and is a great example of how to make a car chase stand out.

 “We see the car is a shiny red Honda Civic.”